ZolisaSilolo/Industrial-Predictive-Maintenance/README.md

 ---

 <div align="center">
-  <sub>Built with ❤, ☕, and a sprinkle of AWS magic in Cape Town 🇿🇦</sub>
+  <sub>Built with ❤, Redbull🧃, and a sprinkle of AWS magic in Johannesburg 🇿🇦</sub>
   <br>
   <sup>P.S.
-My Python skills are now so sharp, I could code a robot to braai better than your uncle. 🍗🤖</sup>
+My Python skills are now so sharp, I could code a robot to braai better than my uncle. 🍗🤖</sup>
 </div>